The grass is always greener

 In response to this, the mental health organisation Sanctus created “Lifefaker”.
 Advertised with the tagline “Life isn’t perfect.
 Your profile should be”, Lifefaker offers a series of photo packages designed to help you create the perfect profile.
 But the purchase options link to a Sanctus website about the dissatisfaction, depression and dishonesty that arises from comparing ourselves with others on social media.
 The temptation of the packages offered by Lifefaker (perhaps along with the press coverage surrounding it) reportedly saw 100,000 people visit the site over a three-day period, causing the server to crash.
 Sanctus reports 62% of people feel inadequate when comparing their lives to others online.
 It’s a figure without a source, but the phenomenon of social media fakery is nonetheless genuine enough to be a recognisable trope.
 The irony, of course, is that were someone to use images such as those from Lifefaker, they would be perpetuating the very images of lifestyle ‘perfection’ that fueled their anxiety in the first place, further distorting the online perspective of ‘reality’.

-Remember that what you post will impact others and that the posts you see are carefully curated and presented - no-one wants to show themself at an unflattering angle.
+As ever, remember that the posts you see are carefully curated and presented – no-one wants to show themselves at an unflattering angle.
 Life through a lens is not the full picture.
+Be kind – to others and yourself – when posting online.

 © University of York (author: Alice Bennett)